5.0

 BESTThere were paintings by various artists, and it was nice to be able to see various water lily works at the Monet exhibition hall in the basement.

-Works by Gauguin, Renoir, Degas, etc. are from Monet's personal collection.
-Admission to the temporary exhibition is also included.
+Works by Gauguin, Renoir, Degas and others are from Monet's personal collection.
+Admission to temporary exhibitions is also included.

-The Marmottan Monet Museum building was once the villa of Christophe Kellermann (1737-1820), Duke of Valmy, a town in eastern France and commander of the French army, where he enjoyed hunting and resting in the Bois de Boulogne.
-In 1882, businessman and art collector Jules Marmottan purchased the villa and used it as a residence and art storage, where various works began to be collected.
+The building of the Musee Marmottan Monet was formerly the villa of Christophe Kellermann (1737-1820), the Duke of Valmy in eastern France and commander of the French army, where he enjoyed hunting in the Bois de Boulogne and rested.
+In 1882, Jules Marmottan, a businessman and art collector, purchased the villa and used it as a residence and art storage, starting with the collection of various works of art.

-The Marmottan Museum began collecting Monet's works in earnest when Michel Monet, the second son of the French impressionist painter Claude Monet, sponsored it.
-In 1996, he donated the paintings he had inherited from his father to the Art Society, and the society sent these works back to the Marmottan Museum, where Monet's works began to be exhibited.
-Afterwards, as it had the largest number of Monet works, it was renamed the 'Marmotan Monet Museum'.
-I changed it to '.
+The Marmottan Museum began to collect Monet's works in earnest under the patronage of Michel Monet, the second son of French impressionist painter Claude Monet.
+In 1996, he donated paintings he had inherited from his father to the Art Society, and the society sent these works back to the Marmottan Museum, where Monet's works began to be exhibited.
+Afterwards, as it acquired the most Monet works, it changed its name to the 'Martin Monet Museum.'

-The museum has one floor underground and two floors above ground.
-The first basement floor is a special exhibition room displaying Monet's works, and the first and second floors display furniture from the Napoleonic era and works by impressionist painters such as Renoir and Gauguin.
+The museum is two stories above ground and one underground.
+The basement level is a special exhibition room displaying Monet's works, and the first and second floors display furniture from the Napoleonic era and works by impressionist painters such as Renoir and Gauguin.

-Additionally, the Marmottan Monet Museum houses over 300 Impressionist and Neo-Impressionist works.
-You can see paintings, drawings, sculptures, miniatures, furniture, bronze works, and even ceramics collected by Paul Marmottan, who was interested in the works of Napoléon I during his reign.
+The Musée Marmottan Monet also houses over 300 Impressionist and Neo-Impressionist works.
+You can also see paintings, drawings, sculptures, miniatures, furniture, bronzes, and ceramics collected by Paul Marmottan, who was interested in works from the reign of Napoléon I.

 address :